openAVproductions/openAV-ArtyFX/manual.md

 Time is a BPM dependant control that changes the loop-record and playback length.
 Gradually reduce this value to get that "standard" DJ stutter effect!

+This effect has some special functionality, to allow manual control over the BPM.
+Usually the BPM will be taken from the host program (or JACK transport), but it can now be controlled by a dial.

+Thl "HostBPM" button controls the BPM source.
+When the button is blue, the HostBPM is enabled.
+Turning off the button makes the manual BPM dial appear.
+The dial also shows the current BPM.

 Panda
 -----